EdDataScienceEES/tutorial-HeleneEngler/index.md

 - rain        1    9.0676 394.60 148.82
 - temp        1   29.4364 414.97 157.48
 ```
 You can see that the last model does not improve any further, so the SRA is finished.
-The MASS SRA comes to the same conclusion as we did: The variables that best predict plant height are temperature, rain and Leaf area index.
+The MASS SRA comes to the same conclusion as we did during HRA: The variables that best predict plant height are temperature, rain and Leaf area index.

 <a name="4.1 olsrr package"></a>
 ### 4.1 olsrr package